 Symptoms of Allergic Rhinitis

-Common symptoms associated with allergic rhinitis include:
+Common allergic rhinitis symptoms include:

 • Repetitive sneezing

-• A runny nose and postnasal drip
+• A runny and itchy nose and postnasal drip

 • Watery and itchy eyes